melezhik/swat/intro.md

 ```

-As I already told in the begining swat - is request oriented tool.
-The best way to start wrtting your tests
+As I already told in the beginning swat - is request oriented tool.
+The best way to start writing your tests
 is to focus only at one request per time.
 Let's run a single route using test_file variable.
 Let's start with
 the POST /login route ( the value of test_file - login/00.POST.t is quite confusing, I am going to change this in next versions )
 ):